mintproject/ModelCatalog/README.md

     1. cd GSNVariableImport
     2. python gsnvariableimport.py i
         The "i" option makes the process interactive.
 If "a" is entered instead, the system will always pick the first definition found.

-## Ongoing work

- * Container descriptions: We will be adding container description files in RDF so one can explore the insights of a container (e.g., software dependencies, vulnerabilities, etc.)

- * Layout description files: We are in the process of generating layout description files which contain a data cube of how we expect an input/output dataset to be.
-For example, in case of CSVs, the position of the columns in the described file.

-## Future plans

- * Automated CAG extraction: We plan to align our causal diagrams by extracting dependencies directly from the code.